 Look in My Eyes – The Chantels

-The planning and execution of the Air France heist play out throughout much of the Goodfellas movie.
+The planning and execution of the Air France heist play out throughout much of the movie.
 ‘Look in My Eyes’ is included in one of those scenes in which gangster ally Paulie is looking to get his cut from his role in the robbery.
 The Chantels had a couple of major hits, including their song ‘Maybe.’
-Aside from appearing in this film, ‘Look in My Eyes’ didn’t have much success.

 Leader of the Pack – The Shangri-Las

-The Shangri-Las’ tune ‘Leader of The Pack’ pairs perfectly with a scene in Goodfellas featuring Karen Hill meeting other mobster wives at a “hostess party.”
+The Shangri-Las’ tune ‘Leader of The Pack’ pairs perfectly with a scene when Karen Hill meets other mobster wives at a “hostess party.”
 The song is about the ultimate bad boy no parent wants their daughter to date.
 The song echos this sentiment with Karen’s classy “old money” mentality, being horrified at the wives’ flashy, gaudy “new money” attitude.

 Related: Don’t get too greedy when listening to these songs about wealth.